-I am currently employed as the
+I am currently employed as a

 Over the course of my lifetime, I have held many different kinds of jobs.
 My philosophy, which I learned from my grandmother, was that you really can't talk about how a job has been completed or how someone is performing at that job until you've actually done the job yourself.
 She also went on to say

 that you'll never know what, job you're going to like if you never try it.
 This is the same philosophy she would hand down to all of us regarding food choices.
 Fortunately for me this line of thinking really sunk in.
 I started working when I was 14 with a work permit.
 This is mostly out of necessity

 since my mother was an education and raising my sister and I as a single income household.
 My first job was as a stock person, front counter, and general sales person at Toy King.
 I really didn't particularly care for the job itself, the girl I work for was rather cute though and I think that's

 what made me stick with it, well that and the money that I would get in order to subsidize my videogame habit.
 I would move from that job to a department store called J Byron's.
 My capacity for that store was to work the electronics department, little did I know that I was already hooked on gear.
 I